This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 -

-You will be prompted to restart to allow the configuration changes to be applied.
-Do so.
+You will be prompted to restart to allow the configuration changes to be applied

 If you manually write a Develocity configuration file to do an unattended installation, please see the configuration reference for examples. |